 A crow eating the offerings is considered a good sign because crows are believed to be representatives of the God of Death, Yama.

-5. It was performed only by men
+It was performed only by men

 Why Pitru Paksha is Important

-C. It creates a link between past and present generations
+It connects past and present generations